apt69/RibeyeSpecial/README.md

 # RibeyeSpecial
 medium-rare
+## Purpose
+To be a builder that can generate undetected payload on the fly with codes that can be modified to avoid signature detection.
+Comes with a ton of features that is meant solely to make the blue team life harder as well as make reverse life miserable.

 A loader builder for TheWover's Donut Project.
 Will support all sort of stuff and have more features as time goes on! https://twitter.com/specialhoang